enriquezgaytanj/MIPS-Multicycle-32-bits-HDL/README.md

 Additional Notes
 --------------
-In the following link, you could find a descriptive video of MIPS's physical implementation in the FPGA.[Drive google](https://drive.google.com/file/d/1vcZT1HaSXbffHm1zhjFSgZLJB_kZuDvz/view?usp=sharing)
+In the following link, you could find a descriptive video of MIPS's physical implementation in the FPGA.
+[Drive google](https://drive.google.com/file/d/1vcZT1HaSXbffHm1zhjFSgZLJB_kZuDvz/view?usp=sharing)